Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     trainer.predict()

-Shard Model instantly to reduce Initialization Time/Memory
+Shard Model Instantly to Reduce Initialization Time/Memory
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""

 When instantiating really large models, it is sometimes necessary to shard the model layers instantly.